 An alternative considered but eliminated from detailed analysis was the use of bait and/or water trapping as the primary or sole gathering method.
-The use of only bait and water trapping, although effective in other HMAs with varying circumstances, would not be cost-effective or practical as the primary gather method for this HMA.
-However, water or bait trapping may be used as a supplementary approach to help achieve the desired goals of the proposed action following the research study, if a helicopter gather cannot be scheduled.
+The use of only bait and water trapping, although effective in other HMAs with varying circumstances, would not be cost effective or practical as the primary gather method for this HMA.
+However, water or bait trapping may be used as a supplementary approach to help achieve the desired goals of the proposed action following the research study if a helicopter gather cannot be scheduled.
 Water and bait trapping is an effective tool for specific management purposes such as removing groups of horses from an accessible concentration area.
 The use of only bait and water trapping was dismissed from detailed analysis because much of this HMA has limited road access capable of handling pickups and livestock trailers.
-The lack of adequate road access would make it technically infeasible to construct traps and safely transport captured wild horses and burros form these areas of the HMA.
+The lack of adequate road access would make it technically infeasible to construct traps and safely transport captured wild horses and burros from these areas of the HMA.
+Appendix I, June 2018 Warm Springs HMA Survey Map depicts animal distribution and locations in relation to the few major roads within the HMA.
 Also, the logistics of bait or water trapping 800+ horses over approximately 500,000 acres of land in a relatively short amount of time render that option infeasible.